Postgraduate Diploma in Arts in Integrative Child and Adolescent Psychotherapy

 Build specialist knowledge in child and adolescent therapeutic practice.

 This postgraduate diploma provides practitioners with focused training in supporting the psychological wellbeing of children and adolescents.
-The programme explores developmental psychology, therapeutic interventions, and trauma-informed approaches relevant to young people.
+It explores developmental psychology, therapeutic interventions and trauma-informed approaches relevant to young people.
 Through reflective learning and applied practice, participants develop the confidence and competence to work safely and effectively with younger clients.

 "*" indicates required fields